belluzj/luapower-git/luapower-git.md

 > __NOTE:__ In Linux, the command is `./clone.sh`.
 They're all like that.

 > Tip: You can clone repos from any location, as long as they have the proper file/directory layout.
-In case you have many repos in a common remote location, write the base url of that location (without trailing slash) in a file called `_git/foo.remote` and then clone using `clone <package> foo`.
+In case you have many repos in a common remote location, write the base url of that location (with trailing slash) in a file called `_git/foo.baseurl` and then clone using `clone <package> foo`.

 	> remove